lahavs/cpp-thoughts/Template Design Pattern/template_design_pattern.md

     This can quickly result in unreadable and unmaintainable code: In order to see what `ConcreteComponent1` does, one has to traverse to **whole** inheritance tree in order to see if some classes along the way give their own implementation to some subaction, which is really not something you want to do.
-    While this might seem trivial when you read it here, be wary that this behaviour can manifest itself **during time** - Only after a few weeks/months/years, when more concrete components will be implemented, where such similarities will pop up (And the need to have these "checkpoints")
+    While this might seem trivial when you read it here, be wary that this behaviour can manifest itself **later in development** - Only after a few weeks/months/years, when more concrete components will be implemented, where such similarities will pop up (And the need to have these "checkpoints")

 <br></br>
 <a name="avoid_these_bad_things"/>